divyagoyal138/canteensystem/README.md

-A beginner friendly AWT java project for college project.
+A beginner friendly AWT/swing java project for college project.